Hoddi90/CySec/Lectures/Lecture 5.md

 - What would a defense look like that is robust against both ML evasion and human fallibility?
 - Could browser vendors enforce rendering constraints that reduce adversarial logo attacks?
 - How transferable are adversarial perturbations between different ML architectures?
+- Which features are used by ML based phising website detectors?
+	-  HTML structure(elements hosted under different domains)
+	- The reputation of the webpage(e.g. Google indexing age)
+	- The length and structure of the URL.
+* What is a major limitiation of refrence-based(visual simularity) detectors?
+	* They only work on websites included in their "protected" refrence list
+*  Under what condition is an adversiarial atttack against a logo detector most effective?
+	* When the attacker and defender use the exact sam Deep Learning model.
 ---

 ## Diagrams / Examples / Code